-How To: Turn an Old Fan Grille into a Decorative Plant Hanger
+How to Turn an Old Fan Grille into a Decorative Plant Hanger

 Everybody should have plants in their home.
 Not only do they give off oxygen, but they add a whole new level of decor and awesomeness to an otherwise drab room.
 So naturally, if you want to improve a room, just display a few plants.